 “Now David was greatly distressed, for the people spoke of stoning him, because the soul of all the people was grieved, every man for his sons and his daughters.
 But David strengthened himself in the Lord his God” (1 Samuel 30:6).

 IN A WAY, IT IS ENCOURAGING TO ME TO READ THAT “DAVID WAS GREATLY DISTRESSED.”
 If a man of his character could be distressed, then when I am frightened and discouraged, I shouldn’t assume that such feelings represent a failure of faith on my part.
-Distress MAY mean a failure of faith, but then again, it may not.
-David’s faith didn’t mean that he was never discouraged; it meant that he responded to discouragement by REFUSING TO GIVE UP.
+Distress may mean a failure of faith, but then again, it may not.
+David’s faith didn’t mean he was never discouraged; it meant he responded to discouragement by refusing to give up.

 “Hope is faith holding out its hands in the dark” (George Iles).